 A developer in my team added a question to the Start doing arm of the starfish retrospective a few weeks ago: Is there a way we can gamify our agile sprints somehow?

 We’ve done a bit of research around agile gamification, and came up with the concept of Sprint League.

 Gamification is the application of gaming elements and principles to non-game activities, such as marketing or learning.
 Gamification promotes user engagement and improved productivity.
 The Duolingo mobile app is a great example of a gamified approach to learning foreign languages.

 The approach to the question was two-fold:

-- How can the gamification improve the efficiency of the development team?
+- How can agile gamification improve the efficiency of the development team?

 - Can I design it in such a way that the team will enjoy it as well as make the sprints more efficient?

-The outcome of the sprint gamification was the setting up of a sprint league for the team.
+The outcome of the sprint gamification was the setting up of a sprint league for the team, functioning as follows:

 Every member of the team is in the league and points are awarded for each goal they own that they complete.